 2 9.
-Power from the Laidlaw plant can be routed and backfed into the Littleton Water and Light electric distribution system, the 115 KV to North Woodstock and Beebe River, thus over to

-Tamworth and Conway, throughout the Coos Loop region, and west into Vermont through the

-VELCO tap at Littleton and the VELCO tap at Commerford.
-These VELCO taps based at the

-Littleton substation and at the Commerford substation tie directly to the Coos Loop and siting of the Laidlaw plant in the City of Berlin.

-Berlin.
-Should there be a need or desire to either expand or move power into the State of

-Vermont from the Berlin site, this power can be easily transferred.
-This enhances the correct basket in western Maine, northwestern Maine, northern New Hampshire, eastern Maine through Rumford and on toward Augusta, the entire western New Hampshire wood basket, north and south on Interstate 91 and easy access to the Northeast Kingdom of Vermont.
-A developer would be hard pressed in the State of New Hampshire to find a better site with multi-directional access to a wide variety of wood baskets.
-Further, this Laidlaw plant is properly sited in that it is on the north side of the White Mountains, above the three plants located in Alexandria, Springfield, and Bridgewater, respectively, which are primarily accessed from Interstates 89 and 93 south of the White Mountains.
+Power from the Laidlaw plant can be routed and backfed into the Littleton Water and Light 3 electric distribution system, the 115 KV to North Woodstock and Beebe River, thus over to 4 Tamworth and Conway, throughout the Coos Loop region, and west into Vermont through the 5 VELCO tap at Littleton and the VELCO tap at Commerford.
+These VELCO taps based at the 6 Littleton substation and at the Commerford substation tie directly to the Coos Loop and 7 Berlin.
+Should there be a need or desire to either expand or move power into the State of 8 Vermont from the Berlin site, this power can be easily transferred.
+This enhances the correct 9 siting of the Laidlaw plant in the City of Berlin.
+10 11 10.
+The City of Berlin is located at the intersection of the Rt.
+2 and Rt.
+16 corridor in the State of 12 New Hampshire.
+The Rt.
+2 and Rt.
+16 corridor enables the Berlin plant to access the wood 13 basket in western Maine, northwestern Maine, northern New Hampshire, eastern Maine 14 through Rumford and on toward Augusta, the entire western New Hampshire wood basket, 15 north and south on Interstate 91 and easy access to the Northeast Kingdom of Vermont.
+A 16 developer would be hard pressed in the State of New Hampshire to find a better site with 17 multi-directional access to a wide variety of wood baskets.
+Further, this Laidlaw plant is 18 properly sited in that it is on the north side of the White Mountains, above the three plants 19 located in Alexandria, Springfield, and Bridgewater, respectively, which are primarily 20 accessed from Interstates 89 and 93 south of the White Mountains.
+21 22 11.
+The fact that the plant owns a water treatment plant with an operating capacity of close to 23 50,000,000 gallons per day if necessary, a penstock, and a water intake structure on the